LUWIZ

 of ChatGPT citations come from Wikipedia

-Encyclopedic and community sources dominate the references of LLMs.
-Being present, and correctly described, on Wikipedia, Reddit and trusted platforms anchors your brand in the corpus, far beyond your own site.
+Encyclopedic and community sources dominate LLM references.
+Being present, and correctly described, on Wikipedia, Reddit, and trusted platforms anchors your brand in the corpus, well beyond your own site.

 Key takeaway